brendino500/jl/README.md

   <br />
   <br />
 - The aim of this project was to **build a countdown timer** to an event which was happening in the future and **style a webpage to a wireframe provided**.
+- **Refresh when countdown to 0 has been implemented as well as reveal functionality.**
+- Site is fully responsive.

 ## 💾 Technologies, Tools & Libraries